Shreyas-Kothari/.github/profile/README.md

 ## Integration
 Together, these repositories enable a fully automated and secure deployment pipeline:
 - The **TF AWS Infra** repository provisions the cloud infrastructure, creating a robust environment for the web application.
-- The **WebApp** repository contains the application code, which is packaged and deployed on the infrastructure through CI/CD workflows.
+- The **WebApp** repository contains the application code, including packer code to generate the custom AMI of the application, which is packaged and deployed on the infrastructure through CI/CD workflows.

 By combining Infrastructure as Code with a cloud-native web application, this project demonstrates best practices in scalable and automated cloud deployments.